Pubic symphysis: Pregnancy

 During pregnancy in the human, hormones such as relaxin remodel this ligamentous capsule allowing the pelvic bones to be more flexible for delivery.
 The gap of the symphysis pubis, normally is 4–5 mm but during pregnancy there will be an increase of at least 2–3 mm, therefore, it is considered that a total width of up to 9 mm between the two bones is normal for a pregnant woman.
 The symphysis pubis separates to some degree during childbirth.
 In some women this separation can become a diastasis of the symphysis pubis.
 The diastasis could be the result of a rapid birth, or a forceps delivery, or may be a prenatal condition.
 A diastasis of the symphysis pubis is a cause of pelvic girdle pain (PGP).
 Overall, about 45% of all pregnant women and 25% of all women postpartum suffer from PGP.
+Pubic symphysis parameters are easilly assessed with ultrasound.

 Symphysiotomy

 Symphysiotomy is a surgical procedure in which the cartilage of the pubic symphysis is divided to widen the pelvis allowing childbirth when there is a mechanical problem.
-It allows the safe delivery of the fetus where caesarean section is not an option.
-Symphysiotomy is suggested for woman in isolated areas experiencing obstructed labor where other medical intervention is unavailable.
+It allows the safe delivery of the fetus when a caesarean section is not an option.
+Symphysiotomy is suggested for women experiencing obstructed labor in isolated areas where other medical intervention is unavailable.

 This practice was carried out in Europe before the introduction of the Caesarean section.
-Historically, during obstructed labor, the skull of the fetus was also, at least occasionally, crushed in order to further facilitate the delivery.
+The skull of the fetus was also occasionally crushed in order to further facilitate the delivery.